3 Special Education Teacher Assistant Resume Examples

 Do I need to rewrite my resume each time?

 Sort of—but not entirely!
-Just refer back to the job description for any specific school mission statements, teaching methods, or key programs they use.
+Just refer back to the teacher assistant job description for any specific school mission statements, teaching methods, or key programs they use.
 Reflect anything you already align with back in your resume.

 Do I need references?

-You might not need them, but they just might help!
-Professional letters of recommendation can really boost your credibility if you’re changing careers or entering a niche like special education.
+On another note, though, attaching professional letters of recommendation can really boost your credibility if you’re changing careers or entering a niche like special education.

 How long should my resume be?